Safety At Ukraine Nuclear Plant Deteriorates After Nearby Blast - IAEA

 8/17/2024 3:24:54 PM

-(MENAFN- Live Mint) -Safety at Ukraine's Zaporizhzhia nuclear power plant is deteriorating following a drone strike that hit a perimeter access road on Saturday, according to International Atomic energy Agency director general Rafael Mariano Grossi.
+(MENAFN- Live Mint) Aug 17 - Safety at Ukraine's Zaporizhzhia nuclear power plant is deteriorating following a drone strike that hit a perimeter access road on Saturday, according to International Atomic energy Agency director general Rafael Mariano Grossi.

 The Russian management of the Zaporizhzhia nuclear power plant said a Ukraine drone dropped an explosive charge on a road used by staff, the TASS news agency reported earlier.